signatureai/signature-core-nodes/docs/nodes/numbers.md

             if number > max_value:
                 return (max_value,)
             return (number,)

     ```

 ## Float2Int

-Converts a float to an integer
+Converts a floating-point number to an integer through truncation.

+This class handles the conversion of float values to integers by removing the decimal
+portion.
+The conversion is performed using Python's built-in int() function, which
+truncates towards zero.

 ### Inputs